qpfiffer/qpfiffer.com/posts/2013-10-27-Hong_Kong_Day_5.markdown

 * Food is pretty damn cheap, breakfast was something like $3.50USD.
 * My nose is always plugged up here.
 Air quality?
 * EVERYTHING is sweetened.
 The cultural war on bitterness continues.
-* Theres very little graffiti.
+* There is very little graffiti.
+It's actually pretty damn clean in this regard.
+  Even Sham Shui Po isn't that bad.